constructivesec/how_to_sell_brian/README.md

 **I know two other people named Brian Quick in the Indianapolis area.
 Make an intelligent guess about who they are and why I would know them.**

 This requires actual research about me as a person and thoughtful reasoning about my professional and personal context.
 Generic AI-generated guesses won't cut it.
-No answer = you clearly value your time more than my time.
-Probably not a good way to start a relationship.
+No answer = your email goes straight to spam.

 ## Final Thoughts

 I respect vendors who respect my time.
 If your solution genuinely addresses healthcare payment integrity security challenges during organizational transformation, and you can communicate that concisely via email, I'll read it.

 If you're blasting generic enterprise security pitches via phone calls and aggressive email sequences, you're wasting both our time.

+**The best vendors I work with understand my business before they contact me.**

+---

+*Last updated: February 2026*

 **The best vendors I work with understand my business before they contact me.**